observablehq/framework/docs/deploying.md

           OBSERVABLE_TOKEN: ${{ secrets.OBSERVABLE_TOKEN }}
 ```

-When deploying automatically, you won't be able to login with a browser the way you did for manual deploys.
-Instead you can authenticate via the environment variable `OBSERVABLE_TOKEN` using an API key from Observable.
+When deploying automatically, you won’t be able to login with a browser the way you did for manual deploys.
+Instead, you will authenticate via the environment variable `OBSERVABLE_TOKEN`, using an API key from Observable.

-To create an API token, on https://observablehq.com open your workspace's settings and choose "API keys".
-From there create a new API key, and assign it the "Deploy new versions of projects" scope.
-We'll need to secure give our workflow file access that key.
+To create a token, go to https://observablehq.com and open your workspace settings.
+Choose “API keys”.
+From there, create a new key, and assign it the "Deploy new versions of projects" scope.

+That token is the equivalent of a password giving write access to your hosted project. **Do not commit it to git** (and, if it is exposed in any way, take a minute to revoke it and create a new one instead—or contact support).

-To do that, we'll use GitHub secrets.
-Sign in to the settings of your GitHub, and add a secret named `OBSERVABLE_TOKEN`.
-You can see [GitHub's documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) for more information about secrets.
+To pass this information securely to the Github action (so it can effectively be authorized to deploy the project to Observable), we’ll use GitHub secrets.
+Sign in to the settings of your GitHub account, and add a secret named `OBSERVABLE_TOKEN`.
+See [GitHub’s documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) for more information about secrets.

-This `deploy.yml` will automatically build and deploy your project whenever you change the code, and once per day to keep your data up-to-date.
+This `deploy.yml` will automatically build and deploy your project once per day (to keep your data up-to-date), as well as whenever you push a new version of the code to your repository (so you can make changes at any time).

 ### Caching

-If you have data loaders that take a long time to run or that simply don't need to update every time you change your project code, you can set up caching to automatically re-use existing data from previous builds.
+If some of your data loaders take a long time to run, or simply don’t need to be updated every time you modify the code, you can set up caching to automatically re-use existing data from previous builds.
 To do that, add the following steps to your `deploy.yml` before you run `build`:

 ```yaml
 jobs: